List of Logical

 competes in the Science Fair wins a ribbon or trophy, and every racer is

-awarded a winner's shirt.
+awarded a winner's yellow jersey.
 This corruption of the argument from pathos,

 much ridiculed by American comedian Garrison Keeler, ignores the fact that

-if everyone wins nobody wins, and if everyone's a hero nobody's
+if everybody wins nobody wins, and if everyone's a hero no one's

 Or, "No, you can't quit piano

-course, ignores the possibility that the child may not want or
+ignores the possibility that the child may not want or

 I Wish I Had a Magic Wand: